vtex-apps/google-tag-manager/docs/README.md

 Before running the GTM application outside of the main thread, it is necessary to install `vtex install vtex.partytown@0.x` in the environment where it is being developed or produced.
 Learn more at [VTEX Partytown](https://github.com/vtex-apps/partytown).

+⚠️ Partytown is a third-party beta solution, and some scripts may not run well with it.
+Double-check your site behavior before promoting it to master.

 ### Enable secondary thread loading

 Once the partytown app is installed, simply navigate to `/admin/apps/vtex.google-tag-manager@version/setup/` and select `text/partytown`.

 ![alt text](https://ibb.co/646qtpb)

-Now your 3rd party apps are loaded off the main thread and your site load time is much less.
+Now, google-tag-manager scripts are loaded outside the main thread, improving your site loading time.
 ## Restrictions

 In order to avoid performance problems and unforeseen behavior, our VTEX IO Google Tag Manager solution uses the native GTM **blacklist** feature.
 You can read more about this feature on the [Google Developer Guide](https://developers.google.com/tag-manager/web/restrict).